 It's no surprise to me that the high street fashion shops are struggling.
 They cannot offer the sheer range of fashion that's available online.
 Fashion has at last found its natural stride - it was always meant to be about individuality, and now at last people can truly express themselves as individuals rather than being forced to follow trends dictated by powerful fashion moguls.

-Furthermore, there's a lot of experimentation going on thanks to this explosion of online boutiques - even experiments with materials - from foam
+Furthermore, there's a lot of experimentation going on thanks to this explosion of online boutiques - even experiments with materials - from to clay!

 Some things were always meant to be small - and fashion is one of those things.
 Fashion rarely scales up when people want to express themselves in their own way.